-Questions about transcripts can be directed to your CLICK Counselor (Ms. Fountain, fountain@earlycollegealliance.info; or Ms. Squirewell, squirewell@earlycollegealliance.info) or our Records Clerk, Ms. Webster (webster@earlycollegealliance.info).
+Questions about transcripts can be directed to your CLICK Counselor (Ms. Fountain, fountain@earlycollegealliance.info; or Ms. Squirewell, squirewell@earlycollegealliance.info) or our Records Department (records@earlycollegealliance.info).

 Communication

 Communication in a learning environment that is so widely distributed requires active effort on the part of each of us.
 The ECA Administrative Team makes every attempt to provide information in a timely and comprehensive manner, primarily through electronic means: